iNarendraK/terraform_nov/Day1/README.md

 2. Platform as a Service (PaaS)
 3. Software as a Service (SaaS)

+## What is a Private IP?
+- each of the devices connected to your home network has a private IP that your router keeps track of for you.
+- when you hit search on google.com on your laptop, it sends a request to your router, which pushes it out to the internet
+- when the response comes, your router knows to send it to your laptop and not your desktop

+## What is a PUblic IP?
+- public IP addresses differentiate the devices that are plugged into the public internet
+- each device that accesses the internet uses an unique IP address
+- A public IP address is sometimes called an Internet IP

+## What is a static IP?
+- A PC on the Internet that has a static IP address retains the IP address
+- even if you reboot the machine, the IP address won't change
+- generally such IP addresses are assigned for websites, load balancer, gateways, etc.,

+## What is a Dynamic IP?
+- Your network assigns a dynamic IP to your laptop/desktop/server when connected to a network
+- The IP address assigned to a PC can change over time or when rebooted
+- DNS servers maintains a look-up table i.e. your machine hostname with respective renewed IP address
+- your DNS server helps other machines in your network to find your machine by its hostname

+## What is Lift and Shift Migration?
+Lift and shift is an approach for migrating your apps to the cloud.
+It means moving an application and its associated data to a cloud platform—without redesigning the app.

+There’s no one-size-fits-all transition for moving an application from your on-premises data center to the cloud.
+But there are acknowledged core migration paths; many consider lift and shift (AKA rehosting) one of them.
+It’s a way for companies to protect their investments in business workflow, logic, and data trapped in on-premises hardware.

+The lift-and-shift approach opens paths to IT modernization by moving to an open and more extensible architecture in the cloud.
+Companies consider lift and shift for solid business reasons, including reduced costs and improved performance and resiliency.

+## What is Cloud optimized/optimization?
+- is the process of correctly selecting and assigning the right resources to a workload or application.
+- workload performance, compliance, and cost are correctly and continually balanced against the best-fit infrastructure in real time, efficiency is achieved

 ## What is Terraform ?
 - Infrastructure as a Code (IaaC) software
 - we can automate the infrastructure management